Munawwar/flex-helper/README.md

 ### Usage

-Add **boxlayout.css** to your code and start using the CSS classes documented (See them in action in examples.html).
+Add **box-layout.css** to your code and start using the CSS classes documented (See them in action in examples.html).

 ### Documentation

 ```
 vbox          - Stack child items vertically (the "main axis" for child items is now
                 the vertical axis)
 hbox          - Stack child items horizontally (the "main axis" for child items is now
                 the horizontal axis)
 flex          - Stretch item along parent's main-axis
 stretch       - Stretch item along parent's cross-axis